adam-grandt-tts/data-driven-acquisition/README.md

 Design concepts:

-- Files will be kept inside a PostgreSQL blob
+- Files will be kept inside a [PostgreSQL HStore](https://www.postgresql.org/docs/9.0/hstore.html)
   - Documents will be represented in Markdown.
 TODO: selected markdown editor and link here.
   - Sheets will be represented in a JSON string defined by the javascript sheet editor.
 TODO: Select a sheet editor and link here.
   - Other document will be saves as binary blobs and will not be editable.